How Can You Tell If Your Grant Proposal Is Any Good?

 Budget

-Are the cells unlocked if you are submitting a spreadsheet?
+• Are the cells unlocked when you submit a spreadsheet?

-Has someone compared the budget to the narrative to make sure they correspond with one another?
+• Has someone compared the budget to the narrative to ensure they align?

 To make sure you have time to address any issues, you’ll want to do this review several days before the proposal is due.